ayushkhare1908/ayushkhare1908/README.md

 - 👋 Hi, I’m @ayushkhare
 - 👀 I’m interested in Full Stack web development - Frontend and Backend
-- 🌱 I’m currently learning java and .net and devops
+- 🌱 I’m currently learning java and .Net and devops.
 - 📫 How to reach me @ayushkhare50@gmail.com
+-     An Open Source Contributor.

 <!---
 ayushkhare1908/ayushkhare1908 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.